-This course provides an introduction to the philosophical and historical foundations of corrections in America.
+(3T) 3 credits This course provides an introduction to the philosophical and historical foundations of corrections in ical and historical foundations of corrections in America.
 Incarceration and some of its alternatives are considered.

 CRJ 157 COMMUNITY BASED CORRECTIONS

 This course examines various forms of community corrections and alternative sentences.
 Probation, parole, halfway houses, work release, community service, electronic monitoring and camps are among the programs considered.